Asymptotically large free semigroups in Zariski dense discrete subgroups of Lie groups: Introduction

 \subsection{Outline of the Paper}

 In section \ref{preliminariesonLiegroups}, we recall some standard facts about the structure theory of semisimple Lie groups as well as dynamics on flag varieties.
 In section \ref{backgroundondiscretesubgroups}, we recall certain asymptotic objects associated to discrete subgroups of Lie groups introduced by Benoist \cite{B2} and Quint \cite{Q1} and provide proofs of certain basic properties of Quint's growth indicator function.
 In section \ref{contractingelementssection}, we introduce $\epsilon$-contracting elements, their shadows, and establish some properties of these objects that will be relevant in what follows.
 Section \ref{asymptoticphenomena} is perhaps the most technical part of the paper, where the majority of the preliminary results needed to find the generating sets of our semigroups are established.
 In section \ref{symspaceshadowssection}, we relate the shadows of $\epsilon$-contracting elements to so-called ``symmetric space shadows,'' which have already been used extensively in the literature.
 This is needed in order for us to establish the freeness of our semigroup.
 In section \ref{culminationsection}, we combine the results of the preceding sections to prove Theorem \ref{MainTheorem1}.
+Lastly, in section \ref{lowersemicontsection} we prove Theorem \ref{lowersemicontinuity1} and use it to give a new proof of Corollary \ref{Infinitecovolumeconvergence}.